andreigi/oliodigest/_posts/2019-07-04-Yeah-MetaCert-is-awesome-anti-phishing-plug-in-but-Phishfort-is-free.md

 But alas, it’s not free anymore and lately I don’t log in as much as I used to.
 Thank God, there is a free option which is [Phishfort](https://www.phishfort.com/) and its [Chrome plug-in](https://chrome.google.com/webstore/detail/phishfort-protect/bdiohckpogchppdldbckcdjlklanhkfc?hl=en).
-Although not as extensive as MetaCert’s CRYPTONITE, Phishfort does the job well.
+Although not as extensive as MetaCert’s CRYPTONITE, Phishfort anti-phishing browser plug-in does the job well.
 One of these days, it will become popular and have more sites to protect.